 It is straightforward to extend the Blackjack game to multiple players playing at

 multiple tables as long as all players at one table play through the same browser.
-The

-situation changes completely if we want to support a truly distributed game in which
+situation changes completely if we want to support a truly distributed game in

 each player at a Blackjack table plays through their own browser.
-In that case, we have
+In that case,

 a number of controlers, one per player, who each are able to forward commands from